microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ## People who made Emmet 2.0 happen

 I want to thank [Sergey Chikuyonok](https://github.com/sergeche) for his amazing work on modularizing Emmet and helping us bring these improvements to VS Code.

-Thanks to everyone who used the new Emmet in VS Code when it was in preview and provided feedback through GitHub issues.
+Thanks also goes to everyone who used the new Emmet in VS Code when it was in preview and provided great feedback through GitHub issues.

-Special thanks to [Steve Lombardi](https://github.com/smlombardi), [Jens Hausdorf](https://github.com/jens1o), [Vladimir Sizikov](https://github.com/vvs), [Niichie](https://github.com/Niichie), [Thomas Klepzig](https://github.com/tklepzig) and many more who were using VS Code Insiders testing each of my bug fixes and feature additions.
-A lot of discussions on Github issues with them has lead to the current user experience.
+Special thanks to [Steve Lombardi](https://github.com/smlombardi), [Jens Hausdorf](https://github.com/jens1o), [Vladimir Sizikov](https://github.com/vvs), [Niichie](https://github.com/Niichie), [Thomas Klepzig](https://github.com/tklepzig) and many more who used the VS Code Insiders builds to test my bug fixes and feature additions.
+The discussions in Github issues were very helpful in getting to the current user experience.

 ## Share your thoughts on the new Emmet

-Do you miss any of the features from the old Emmet?
+Do you miss any features of the old Emmet?
 Having trouble using the new Emmet?
-Feel free to create an GitHub [issue](https://github.com/Microsoft/vscode/issues) and we will try our best to help you out.
+Feel free to create an GitHub [issue](https://github.com/Microsoft/vscode/issues) and we will do our best to help you out.

-Also, it is easier than ever to contribute to the Emmet integration in VS Code as it is now an extension.
-The [emmet folder in VS Code](https://github.com/Microsoft/vscode/tree/master/extensions/emmet) is where all the code you need to get started lives.
+It is also easier than ever to contribute to Emmet in VS Code as it is now an extension.
+The [emmet folder] (https://github.com/Microsoft/vscode/tree/master/extensions/emmet) in the VS Code GitHub repo has all the source code you need to get started.

 Happy Coding!

 Ramya Rao, VS Code Team member [@ramyanexus](https://twitter.com/ramyanexus)